vo3xel/blender-python-module/README.md

 # blender-lts-python-module
-This repo builds blender as python module.
+This repo builds blender as python module in a docker container.

 ## Usage
 Please copy the python scripts into the `./data` folder and run it with `docker run` or mount the desired folder to `/home/blender/data`.